Image

 • Second-Degree Involuntary: Class E felony, punishable by up to 4 years in prison

-The penalties don’t stop when the case ends.
-A manslaughter conviction in Audrain County, MO can come with collateral consequences that follow you for years and affect nearly every part of your life, including:
+The direct penalties are only part of the picture.
+A manslaughter conviction in Audrain County, MO can carry long-term consequences that affect nearly every area of your life, even after you’ve served your sentence, including:

-• {Employment & Career Issues A felony conviction in Audrain County, MO can significantly limit your ability to find or keep a job.
+• Employment & Career Challenges A felony conviction in Audrain County, MO can significantly limit your ability to find or keep a job.
 Many employers conduct background checks, and a manslaughter conviction may disqualify you from consideration or advancement, particularly in positions that require trust or responsibility.

-• Civil Liability — You may also face lawsuits in Audrain County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties in Audrain County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.

 Criminal Defense Lawyer St. Louis | Manslaughter Charges Help

 Facing Audrain County, MO manslaughter charges?
-When you hire Combs Waterkotte a manslaughter defense attorney in or around Audrain County, MO, you aren’t just selecting a leading manslaughter defense attorney in Audrain County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-In addition to knowledgeable manslaughter defense lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Audrain County and beyond:
+When you hire Combs Waterkotte a manslaughter defense attorney in the Audrain County, MO area, you aren’t only choosing a top-rated manslaughter defense attorney in Audrain County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+In addition to knowledgeable manslaughter defense lawyers, our staff is available 24/7 and provides expertise in the following areas for Audrain County, MO residents:

-Your Defense Starts with the Right Manslaughter Lawyer in Audrain County, MO
+Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Audrain County, MO

 At Combs Waterkotte, our manslaughter defense attorneys in Audrain County, MO take a disciplined, results-driven approach to every case.
 From day one, we prioritize protecting your rights, analyzing the evidence, and developing a defense strategy tailored to the specific facts of your situation.